ATNIO/white_paper/english/white_paper.md

 #### Control level

 We can define **public versus private services** as following:
-**A public service** is a service registered in a public registry thus knowable by anybody.
+**A public service** is a service registered in a service registry thus knowable to anybody.
 **A private service** is a service which is not a public service.

 We can define **open service** and **permissioned service** as following: